 What makes for enduring Hawaii vacations?
-After the unprecedented $99 Hawaii deals yesterday from Alaska Airlines and United Airlines, many of you may have this question in mind.
+After the unprecedented $99+ Hawaii deals last month from Southwest and Hawaiian, many of you may have this question in mind.
 We love lists and following are the top ten ideas we came up with.
 After reading ours, please add your favorites in the comment section below.

 1. Use social media and online resources to find deals for Hawaii vacations in advance.

-That’s what you’re doing right now reading Beat of Hawaii.
+That’s what you’re doing right now reading about Cheap Flights to Hawaii.
 Recent studies clearly show that more than half of travelers go to online resources and/or social media when making travel plans.
 And perhaps the same percentage of us will use both of these while traveling.
 Remember too that you often find restaurant and activity deals by going directly to the website of the vendor or on review sites like Yelp.

 2. Once you pay, don’t keep looking back.

-Take it from us, you can sometimes make yourself crazy finding the very best deal.
+Take it from us, you can definitely make yourself crazy finding the very best airline, accommodation or car rental deal.
 Do you relate?
-Unless it’s a changeable reservation and you can easily recover a price change (like with Alaska Airlines), and you have a lot of time on your hands, decide when enough is enough.
+Unless it’s a changeable reservation and you can easily recover a price change, and you have a lot of time on your hands, decide when enough is enough.
 Relax then go with the flow.

 3. Prepare for some jet lag.